gyanendrol9/context-aware_table_extraction/README.md

 1. **Table Structure Recognition (TSR):**
    TSR is the process of identifying and reconstructing the layout of a table, including detecting table boundaries, cell boundaries, and the relationships between rows and columns.
 This step is crucial to preserve the structural integrity of the tabular data for accurate digitization.

-   The TSR module in this framework is implemented using CascadeTabNet, a state-of-the-art model for table structure recognition.
+   The TSR module in this framework is implemented using [CascadeTabNet](https://github.com/DevashishPrasad/CascadeTabNet), a state-of-the-art model for table structure recognition.
    > Details on the installation, configuration, and training of the TSR model using CascadeTabNet can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).

 2. **Text Extraction:**
    This step extracts textual content from the cells identified by the TSR module.
-   - **Model:** TrOCR-ctx (Transformer-based OCR with contextual embedding).
+   - **Model:** TrOCR-ctx ([TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) with contextual embedding).
    - **Key Features:**
      - Context-aware text extraction to reduce cascading errors.
      - Handles challenges like handwritten entries, degraded text, and mixed languages.